paritytech/stateless-blockchain/README.md

 ## Vector Commitments

-The directory titled "vector-commitment" is a crate that implements both binary and vector commitments using the RSA accumulator.
-Vector commitments allow for the efficient commitment of a binary vector by mapping the indices of elements that are 1 to primes and then batch adding them to the accumulator.
-We can generalize this scheme further to accumulate a key-value store by using a large sparse vector and taking advantage of our batching functions.
-Using vector commitments, we can build an account-based stateless blockchain.
+The directory titled "vector-commitment" is a crate that implements both binary and general vector commitments using the RSA accumulator.
+A vector commitment is a primitive that allows for the commitment of an ordered list of elements where elements can only be opened at their corresponding indices(position binding).
+Particularly, one can use a vector commitment to commit to a binary vector by mapping the indices of elements that are 1 to primes and then batch adding them to an accumulator.
+A subset of those indices can be opened with constant sized openings by utilizing the batching functionality from the accumulator.
+This scheme can be further generalized to accumulate a key-value store using a large sparse vector and finally used to build an account-based stateless blockchain.

 ## Future Work